HyagoOliveira/InputSystem/README.md

 ![LocalizedSpriteText Runtime](/Documentation~/LocalizedSpriteText_Runtime.gif)

-If your project uses another Localization System, use [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component as a base to create your own implementation between your Localization provider and this package [ActionSpriteText](/Runtime/SpriteTexts/SpriteText.cs).
+If your project uses another Localization System, use this same [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component as a base to create your own implementation between your Localization provider and this package [SpriteText](/Runtime/SpriteTexts/SpriteText.cs).

 ## Processors